 Sainsburys had their own Christmas themed cereal last year as well as mince pie flavour porridge.
 I am keeping my eye out for similar items this year.

 I love cinnamon so I also try and find a cinnamon flavour cereal.
 Kellogs have a cute dragon cinnamon cereal out this year.
 I have already stashed a box away for the North Pole Breakfast.

 To balance the sugar I also add a fruit option.
 This is the only item on the menu that requires a bit of preparation.

 I make up a plate of fruit Santa hats consisting of a mix of strawberries on cocktail sticks with bannna fur trims and a marshmallow bobble, strawberries with fresh cream trims and grapes (even better if you can find the candy floss variety) with a raspberry hat.
 The centre piece is a strawberry and banana candy cane in the middle.
 This does work best if you prepare this in the morning so it doesn’t brown and the cream doesn’t melt.
 There’s no way I’d be able to get downstairs without waking the kids so I do prepare it the night before and store in the fridge.

 We have a sleigh shaped cupcake stand we purchased from Lakeland some years ago.
 You can buy pre-made cupcakes or make your own if you have time.
 My sister in Law makes ours with green food dye for the cakes.

-We have poptarts and Christmas shaped Marshmallows in bowls and finally instead boiled eggs in egg cups we have elf egg cups with kinder eggs.
+We have Poptarts and Christmas shaped Marshmallows in bowls and finally instead of boiled eggs in egg cups we have elf egg cups with kinder eggs.